pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-30-locked-down.md

 {{< image src="IMG_9708.jpg" alt="Coiling the hawsers.
 We won't need these for a while." ratio="3x2" >}}

-We kept to the leeward side of the island.
+We kept to the {{% explain "leeward" "the side where the wind is blowing to" %}} side of the island.
 The sea was flat as a lake with a light 10 to 18 knot breeze.
 Perfect sailing conditions!

 {{< image src="IMG_9716.jpg" alt="Sailing along the west side of Grenada" ratio="3x2" >}}